pdefusco/DataAccessPatterns/README.md

 # READ AND WRITE FILES IN OBJECT STORAGE WITH CML

-This project is a quickstart to show how to get OBJECT STORAGE URL (S3 OR ADLS2) and read/write files into it via Spark
+This project is a quickstart to show how to get OBJECT STORAGE URL and read/write files into it via Spark.
+It works for both S3 or ADLS2 without making changes.

 # INSTRUCTIONS FOR USE